riftdweb/rift/README.md

 ### Private

-When signed in to Rift, all metadata and files are encrypted and stored in your personal filesystem on the Skynet network.
+When signed in to Rift, all metadata and files are encrypted and stored in your personal file system on the Skynet network.
 Certain data such as a your profile and feed are intentionally made public but beyond this everything is encrypted and private by default.

 ### Open